You're Mines Still

 "You're Mines Still" is a song by American rapper Yung Bleu.
 It was released on October 2, 2020, as the third track from his EP Love Scars: The 5 Stages of Emotions.
-A remix featuring Canadian musician Drake was released on October 16, 2020, as part of the deluxe version of the EP and was later included on his debut studio album Moon Boy (2021).
+A remix featuring Canadian rapper Drake was released on October 16, 2020, as part of the deluxe version of the EP and was later included on his debut studio album Moon Boy (2021).
 The remix came about after basketball player DeMarcus Cousins reached out to both artists, urging them to collaborate.
 The soft, melodic song finds the two harmonizing about their ex-lovers who they still hold on to.
 An unofficial remix called "You're Not Mines Still" was made by Chloe Bailey, one half of the duo Chloe x Halle.

 Background

 Yung Bleu announced in an interview with Flaunt that he intended to release a new EP on October 2.
 The EP, Love Scars: The 5 Stages of Emotions was released on the announced date and included "You're Mines Still".
 The EP marked his first release after departing Columbia Records and signing to Empire Distribution.

 Basketball player DeMarcus Cousins, an associate of Yung Bleu, first reached out to Bleu, stating how much he loved his EP and how he envisioned Drake on the song.
 Cousins contacted Drake in the hopes of him remixing the song.
 Yung Bleu did not anticipate that a collaboration would occur, until three days later when Drake responded to Cousins, saying "send the record".
 After Yung Bleu posted the message on his Instagram, Drake eventually followed him on Instagram on October 9, and expressed interest in doing the remix.

 According to Bleu, Drake finished his verse within a few hours: "Everybody on my team was thinking that if he did do it, it was going to take at least, like, three or four months to get it.
 He sent it back the same day".
 However, the collaboration almost did not come to fruition, as Yung Bleu missed a FaceTime call from Drake because he was sleeping: "I was so mad.
 I really thought it was over.
 I ended up texting him the next day and talking about it.
 But he was mad cool.
 Drake is a real genuine dude.
 He really doesn't care how big you are. [...]
 He's a real musical person, like the genius kind".
 Following the release of the remix, Yung Bleu said he received many requests to collaborate from other artists and revealed that he has a "big follow-up work" with another major artist.